imr-framework/pypulseq/README.md

 of the Pulseq framework originally written in Matlab [[2]](#references).

 It is strongly recommended to first read the [Pulseq specification](https://pulseq.github.io/specification.pdf) before proceeding.
 The specification document defines the concepts required for pulse sequence design using `pypulseq`.
+Checkout the [`pypulseq-gpi`](https://github.com/imr-framework/pypulseq/tree/pypulseq-gpi) branch to design pulse sequences on a GUI.

 ## 1 minute demo
 1. Clone this repository.